komutilo/dmark/README.md

 # Dmark
 Terraform wrapper for multi-stage and multi-stack that adds only a config file.
+Perfect for no HCP projects.

 ## Dependencies
 - Node.js + npm